DelmerGA/prep/node/express/example_1/ReadMe.md

 ## Getting Started

-To take this tour do the following do the following:
+To take this tour do the following:

 ```
 npm install -g express-generator